EPERLab/OSeMOSYS-CR_Documentation/docs/69_TRTAXGAS02.rst

 EmissionActivityRatio[r,t,e,m,y]
 +++++++++
-The equation (3) shows the Emission Activity Ratio for TRMBUSDSL02, for every scenario and associated to the emission Accidents.
+The equation (3) shows the Emission Activity Ratio for TRTAXGAS02, for every scenario and associated to the emission Accidents.

-EmissionActivityRatio=0.1    (3)
+EmissionActivityRatio=0.09    (3)

-The equation (4) shows the Emission Activity Ratio for TRMBUSDSL02, for every scenario and associated to the emission Congestion.
+The equation (4) shows the Emission Activity Ratio for TRTAXGAS02, for every scenario and associated to the emission Congestion.

 EmissionActivityRatio=0.081    (4)

-The equation (5) shows the Emission Activity Ratio for TRMBUSDSL02, for every scenario and associated to the emission Health.

-EmissionActivityRatio=0.03    (5)

 Source:
    This is the source.